-C.-All manhole sections and cones shall be pre-cast concrete as detailed in QCSDs COP Standard Detail 420Q-1 and AND 420Q-2.
-Manhole bases can be precast or castpoured in place.

-COP manholeD.
-Manhole covers shall be in accordance with QCSDsCOP Standard Detail 423P-1 or 423P-2 as required, for applicable size.
-TOPV manhole covers shall be in accordance with MAG Standard Detail 423-1 and 423-2.

-Article 5 Wastewater

-Prescott City Code ARTICLE 5/ WASTEWATER

-E. Manholes shall be lined or coated at the dischargejunction of a force main, at all drop manholes, on sanitary sewer mains fifteen (15") inches in diameter and larger or in other design situations where corrosive conditions are anticipated.
-Manholes downstream from force mains and private ejector lines shall be evaluated for hydrogen sulfide and shall be lined or coated, if warranted.
-Manholes requiring linings or coatings shall be noted on the final plans.

-F.-The manhole shall have a minimum one-tenth $(0.\underline{10'10})$ foot drop across the trough.
+- C. All manhole sections and cones shall be pre-cast concrete as detailed in QCSDs 420Q-1 and 420Q-2.
+Manhole bases can be precast or cast in place. - D. COP manhole covers shall be in accordance with QCSDs 423P-1 or 423P-2 as required, for applicable size.
+TOPV manhole covers shall be in accordance with MAG Standard Detail 423-1 and 423-2. - E. Manholes shall be lined or coated at the discharge of a force main, at all drop manholes, on sanitary sewer mains fifteen (15") inches in diameter and larger or in other design situations where corrosive conditions are anticipated.
+Manholes downstream from force mains and private ejector lines shall be evaluated for hydrogen sulfide and shall be lined or coated.
+Manholes requiring linings or coatings shall be noted on the final plans. - F. The manhole shall have a minimum one-tenth (0.10') foot drop across the trough.
 Inverts at junctions shall be designed to maintain the energy gradient across the junction and prevent backflow.
-Where pipe size increases through a manhole, pipe crowns shall be matched on each side.

-G.-The difference in invert elevations between inflow and outflow mains shall not exceed two (2') feet, unless a drop connection is installed.
-If less than two (2') feet, QCSD 426Q-2 COP Standard Details 427Q-shall be used.
-Drop connections greater than two (2') feet, shall be in accordance with QCSDCOP Standard Detail 426Q-1-AND 426Q 2 and per manufacturer recommendation.

-- H.-Existing manholes shall be replaced to accept new mainline connections unless a drop inlet is designed. - A. Manholes with multiple inlets shall be configured so that inlet directions are a minimum of forty-five (45°) degrees apart for eight (8") inch mains.
-If larger sewer main diameters or smaller inlet angles are being proposed, then a larger diameter manhole or a redesign of the proposed sewer main is required. - H.-Manholes shall be protected from storm drainage and flooding conditions.
-Sanitary sewer mains shall not be permitted in washes or drainage areas unless otherwise approved in writing, by the City/Town Engineer. - 4.-When approved by the City/Town Engineer: - a.
-Manholes located within washes or drainage areas shall have bolted watertight covers, bases and barrels to prevent inflow in accordance with QCSDCOP Standard Detail 420Q-2. - b.
-The rim elevation shall be a minimum of twelve (12") inches and a maximum of eighteen (18") inches above adjacent finish grade in accordance with QCSD.
-Refer to COP Standard Detail 420Q-2.
+Where pipe size increases through a manhole, pipe crowns shall be matched on each side. - G. The difference in invert elevations between inflow and outflow mains shall not exceed two (2') feet, unless a drop connection is installed.
+If less than two (2') feet, QCSD 426Q-2 shall be used.
+Drop connections greater than two (2') feet, shall be in accordance with QCSD 426Q-1 per manufacturer recommendation. - H. Existing manholes shall be replaced to accept new mainline connections unless a drop inlet is designed. - I. Manholes with multiple inlets shall be configured so that inlet directions are a minimum of forty-five (45°) degrees apart for eight (8") inch mains.
+If larger sewer main diameters or smaller inlet angles are being proposed, then a larger diameter manhole or a redesign of the proposed sewer main is required. - J. Manholes shall be protected from storm drainage and flooding conditions.
+Sanitary sewer mains shall not be permitted in washes or drainage areas unless otherwise approved in writing, by the City/Town Engineer.

-Structurale.
-Provide structural protection shall be provided against scour from a one-hundred (100) year storm event.

-- d.-The manhole shall be designed to structurally exceed the external forces acting upon the manhole from a one-hundred (100) year storm event. - e.
-Manholes shall be verified as non-buoyant, or provisions provided to negate the effects of buoyancy.

-- 2. Ingress/egress and maintenance roads shall be provided for all public sewer mains and appurtenances.
-Maintenance roads shall be in accordance with QCSD 612Q.COP Standard Detail 612P - B. New main construction in undeveloped areas shall only use a sewer manhole at main line terminations.

-Agency may authorize an alteration for cleanouts J. - Cleanouts per QCSDCOP Standard Detail 441Q at the termination be used in place of sewer manholes at the end of mains that: 1) cannot be extended, 2) are less than one-hundred fifty (150') feet in length; and, 3) have less than four (4) service connections.

-1. 1.-Service connections shallare not be allowed inat the terminating manhole.

-ends of main line cleanouts.
-Service connections shall not be allowed at the end of provided off the sanitary sewer main a minimum of three (3') feet downstream of the main line cleanouts eleanout.
+- 1. When approved by the City/Town Engineer: - a.
+Manholes located within washes or drainage areas shall have bolted watertight covers, bases and barrels to prevent inflow in accordance with QCSD 420Q-2. - b.
+The rim elevation shall be a minimum of twelve (12") inches and a maximum of eighteen (18") inches above adjacent finish grade in accordance with QCSD 420Q-2. - c.
+Structural protection shall be provided against scour from a one-hundred (100) year storm event. - d.
+The manhole shall be designed to structurally exceed the external forces acting upon the manhole from a one-hundred (100) year storm event. - e.
+Manholes shall be verified as non-buoyant, or provisions provided to negate the effects of buoyancy. - 2.
+Ingress/egress and maintenance roads shall be provided for all public sewer mains and appurtenances.
+Maintenance roads shall be in accordance with QCSD 612Q. - K. New main construction in undeveloped areas shall only use a sewer manhole at main line terminations. - L. Agency may authorize an alteration for cleanouts per QCSD 441Q at the termination of sewer mains that: 1) cannot be extended, 2) are less than one-hundred fifty (150') feet in length and, 3) have less than four (4) service connections. - 1.
+Service connections shall not be allowed in the terminating manhole. - 2.
+Service connections shall not be allowed at the end of the main line cleanouts.

-5.9.6 7--PRETREATMENT MONITORING VAULTS AND MANHOLES
+5.9.6 PRETREATMENT MONITORING VAULTS AND MANHOLES